-To provide the necessary educational facilities, staff and equipment to afford students the opportunity to acquire a high degree of professionalism in the various aviation disciplines.
+To provide the training facilities, faculty, staff and equipment necessary to afford qualified students the opportunity to acquire a high degree of skill and professionalism in various aviation disciplines.

-To develop professional programs in certain specialized fields in accordance with established academic standards, and to continue to maintain these standards.

-To provide an opportunity for every competent, serious-minded student to acquire a college education without regard to race, sex, creed or color.
+To develop professional programs in specialized aviation fields consistent with high academic and training standards, and to continue to maintain these standards in all programs.
+To provide an opportunity for all competent, serious-minded students to acquire a technical, vocational or higher education without regard to race, sex, creed or national origin.